Skip to Main Content

 Searching for Archival Material

 Archival material includes unpublished records such as letters, diaries, financial records, and photographs.
-Information about our archival collections may be found online in the Subject Guide to the Collections.
-You can also browse the A-Z list of archival collections (the link is below).
+Information about our archival collections may be found online in the Subject Guides to the Collections.
+The main way to search our collections is through the public user interface for the University of Rochester's Archives & Special Collections.
 Our finding aids are processed at different levels.
 Some include item-by-item level descriptions and others are processed at the folder or box level.

 Archival Women's History Collections